-\$IEEE_SET_FP_CONTROL (Alpha and I64) Set IEEE Floating-Point Control Register
+\$IEEE_SET_FP_CONTROL (Alpha and Integrity servers) Set IEEE Floating-Point Control Register

-On Alpha and I64 systems, modifies IEEE floating-point state and, optionally, returns the previous value.
+On Alpha and Integrity server systems, modifies IEEE floating-point state and, optionally, returns the previous value.

 The service provides the mechanism to set the specified state bits, to clear the specified state bits, and to swap one set of state bits for another.